neondatabase/website/content/docs/guides/branch-promote.md

 ## Creating a new point-in-time branch without a compute endpoint

 The [Create branch](https://api-docs.neon.tech/reference/createprojectbranch) request shown below creates a point-in-time branch without a compute endpoint.
-Required parameters are your Neon `project_id`.
-To create a point-in-time branch, you must specify a `parent_timestamp` value in the branch object.
-The timestamp must be provided in ISO 8601 format.
+The `project_id` is a required parameter.
+To create a point-in-time branch, specify a `parent_timestamp` value in the `branch` object.
+The `parent_timestamp` value must be provided in ISO 8601 format.
 You can use this [timestamp converter](https://www.timestamp-converter.com/).
 For more information about point-in-time restore, see [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).

 The `project_id` value used in the example below is `young-silence-08999984`.
 You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.
+The branch is given the  name, `recovery_branch`.
+You will change this in a later step.

 ```curl
 curl --request POST \